Archanajyothy/Archanajyothy/README.md

 🚀 Committed to continuous learning and growth, staying updated with the latest tools and techniques for cutting-edge solutions.
 😊 Passionate about coding and problem-solving, approaching each project with creativity, efficiency, and attention to detail.
 💞️ I’m looking for exiciting opportunities.
-🌱 I love gardening and listening music when I'm not coding.
+🌱 I love gardening and listening music when I'm not coding..
 📫 Reach me via my email archanajyothy@gmail.com
 <br>